thehamiltonlab/thehamiltonlab.github.io/prospective-students/index.md

 image:
   feature: moths.jpg
 ---
-*I am looking to build a diverse and interactive lab group interested in phylogenies and their applications in understanding the evolution of spider and moth biodiversity.*
+My lab, and the Arthropod Molecular Systematics Lab ([coPI Marek Borowiec](https://www.uidaho.edu/cals/entomology-plant-pathology-and-nematology/our-people/marek-borowiec)), are a family.
+We want to build a diverse and interactive lab group interested in phylogenies and their applications in understanding the evolution of spider and moth biodiversity.

 *My lab is a safe space for people of all races, genders, sexual orientations, and abilities.*

 ### Graduate Research (MS, PhD)